The Singleton

 "About the bridge."

 Maya was quiet.
-Then: "If he is, and you stop it, and I lose a cousin in Guangzhou in forty years, I want you to know I knew, this morning, at this counter, what you were doing."
+Then: "If he is, and you stop it, and I lose a cousin in Guangzhou in forty years.
+I want you to know I knew.
+This morning.
+At this counter.
+What you were doing."

 "Maya."

-"I just want you to have said it out loud.
-In this room.
+"I want you to have said it in this room.
 Now.
 Before whatever happens happens."

 "Okay."